Time of the Supernatural

 I sat with my two best friends John and Chris in the park, eating a fantastic picnic that we had made.
 It was so delicious and the sun had come out to welcome us as we set up camp.
 Every summer vacation, the guys and I went down to the Cuilan Park where we would spend three days camping, which began with us celebrating 'no parents' for three whole days with a giant picnic.
 Ever since I can

-whatever.
-It was really convenient that Chris mum worked in a bakery next to the only corner shop in the village, because whenever we planned an adventure like this, his mum would conveniently get freebies that we would take with us.
+really convenient that Chris’ mum worked in a bakery next to the only corner shop in the village, because whenever we planned an adventure like this, his mum would conveniently get freebies that we would take with us.

 Actually, we generally spoke of nothing but things to do with the girls we liked and disliked, junk food, and our favorite band, Hotshot11s.

 Had I imagined it?
-That would be plausible as Im alone in the dark woods of the park late at night with two friends sleeping peacefully beside me.
+That would be plausible as I’m alone in the dark woods of the park late at night with two friends sleeping peacefully beside me.
 My imagination was bound to run away with itself eventually, if not inevitably.
-I settled back into my sleeping bag almost positive that it
+I settled back into my sleeping bag almost positive that it was just my

 Please stop me if I have missed anything.